-Core Course -9 though covers only one hundred years in Indian History, throws enough light on the foundation and consolidation of British East India Company's rule in India.
-It would enlighten the students on the development of modern administrative setup by the British in India.
-It would also help the students to get a fair idea on the history of development of modern industries in our country after two decades of 'Drain of Wealth'.
-It would be able to provide the students a better understanding on the socio-religious reforms initiated by Raja Ram Mohan Roy, Derozio and Vidyasagar in 18th Cen which ultimately became instrumental in growing rationalism and consciousness at least among a section of the Indians.
-The course would also help our students to know about the various tribal and peasant rebellions that grew during 18th and 19th Cen. against the British in India.
+The course covers a two hundred fifty years of Indian history throwing light on the foundation and consolidation of the British East India Company's rule in India and the independence struggle against it.
+It would enlighten the students on the development of modern administrative setup by the British in India and the 1857 revolt.
+It would be able to provide the students a better understanding of the socio-religious reforms initiated by Raja Ram Mohan Roy, Derozio and Vidyasagar in 19th century which ultimately became instrumental in growing rationalism and consciousness at least amongst a section of the Indians.
+The course would also help students to know in detail about the freedom movement leading to the establishment of two states in partitioned British India.